Skip to main content

 Tenancy transfers

-You can ask your council or housing association for a move to another home.
-This is called a tenancy transfer.
+You can ask your council or housing association to move you to another home.

 You might get a transfer to a home with the same landlord or a different social landlord.

-Who can apply for a transfer
+Who can ask for a transfer

 Most council and housing association tenants can ask for a transfer.